Ancient Greek astronomers were some of the first people to gather knowledge about space exploration.

 The Antikythera Mechanism, often referred to as the world’s first computer, was discovered inside an ancient shipwreck by Greek sponge divers on May 17, 1901.
 After numerous studies, it was estimated to have been constructed between 150 BC and 100 BC.
 A later study places it at 205 BC, just seven years after the death of Archimedes.

 The world’s oldest surviving mechanical calculator, it was used by ancient Greek astronomers.
-The device has now been somewhat deteriorated by the passage of time, but when intact it would have appeared as a box, housing dozens of finely machined bronze gear wheels.
+The device has eroded somewhat due to the passage of time, but when it was intact, it would have appeared as a box, housing dozens of finely machined bronze gear wheels.

-When manually rotated by a handle, the gears spun dials on the exterior showing the phases of the moon, the timing of lunar and solar eclipses, and the positions of the five planets then known (Mercury, Venus, Mars, Jupiter, and Saturn) at different times of the year.
-This even accounted for their retrograde motion – an illusionary change in the movement of planets through the sky.
+When manually rotated by a handle, the gears spun dials on the exterior showing the phases of the moon, the timing of lunar and solar eclipses, and the positions of the five planets known (Mercury, Venus, Mars, Jupiter, and Saturn) known at the time at different times of the year.
+This even accounted for their retrograde motion—an illusionary change in the movement of planets through the sky.

-It may even have been the work of Archimedes himself, but there is no documentation of that, only speculation.
-Gearing technology with the sophistication of the Antikythera Mechanism was not seen again for one thousand years.
+It may even have been the work of Archimedes himself, but there is no documentation of that; there is only speculation.
+Gearing technology with the sophistication of the Antikythera Mechanism was not seen again for a thousand years.

 The ancient calculator also includes an astrological calendar, as the indicators seem to revolve around the zodiac, revealing the movements of both the moon and the planets.

-Ancient Greek astronomers such as Metonas, Pythagoras, Philolaus, Eratosthenes, Ptolemy, Aristarchus, Hipparchus, Archimedes developed the theories of calculation of the size, the time and the distance of planets within the human solar system.
-These contributions were the building blocks that made journeys off earth possible today.
+Ancient Greek astronomers, such as Metonas, Pythagoras, Philolaus, Eratosthenes, Ptolemy, Aristarchus, Hipparchus, and Archimedes, developed the theories of calculation of the size, the time, and the distance of planets within the solar system.
+These contributions were the building blocks that have made journeys into space possible today.

 Progress was marked by enlightened and renowned scientists in Greece who paved the way to knowledge with the creation of the Asteroskopeio in the 1800s.
-Thanks to the National Observatory, visitors to Athens can travel to the stars — even if they are not Richard Branson or Jeff Bezos.
+Thanks to the National Observatory, visitors to Athens can travel, so to say, to the stars even if they are not Richard Branson or Jeff Bezos.